Getting A vasectomy

 After Your Vasectomy

-You will be given detailed instructions for after your vasectomy.
+You will get detailed written and spoken instructions for after your

 process: On the day of your vasectomy, plan to rest with

-your feet up and limit your activities to minimal movements.
+your feet up and limit your activity to minimal movements.

-For the first 24 hours, keep on the bandage and your snug
+For the first 24 hours, keep the bandage and wear your snug

 underwear or athletic support.
 You may experience some soreness, mild swelling, or bruising of the scrotum.
 You can take acetaminophen, naproxen, or ibuprofen for any discomfort.
 Don’t take aspirin for 2 days after the vasectomy.
 For comfort, you can also use a bag of ice or frozen peas for up to 20 minutes at a time.
 You can go back to your regular, non-strenuous activities the day after your procedure.
 For 2-3 days, take it easy.
 Do not do any heavy activity and do not have sex.
 Wear tight underpants whenever you are up for 2 days, and during moderate activity for 7 days.
 You may start sports and heavy physical activity again after 7 days.
 If you would like to, you can resume sexual activity after 2-3 days, but in general it is good to “take it easy” for the first two weeks.
 It is normal to have some blood in the semen for the first few ejaculations.
 You will be given a follow-up sheet with instructions including a contact number for Dr. Miller.
 Call with any questions regarding post-vasectomy care.
 One of the most important parts of post-vasectomy care is the post-vasectomy semen check.
 Vasectomy is a highly-effective method of birth control, but it takes several months to work, and very rarely the tubes can grow back together.
 DO NOT STOP YOUR OTHER BIRTH CONTROL.
 The only way to be sure that your vasectomy has worked is to look under a microscope!
 So, make sure to bring a semen sample during the time frame written on your aftercare instructions.
 You should continue to think of yourself as “fertile” (able to get someone pregnant) until you get the “all clear” results back from your semen analysis.